Careers

 - Assisting with the production and dissemination of press releases and other external relations materials;

-- Attending UN and other external events for CMS staff, and producing summaries;
+- Attending external events for CMS staff, and producing summaries;

 - Assisting in the production of podcasts and event videos